|Price: $625 (Early Registrant Price $600)

 Upon completion of this continuing education seminar, participants will be able to:

-2. Understand the function of the pelvic floor muscles as it relates to defecation
+2. Understand the function of the PFM as it relates to defecation

-3. Understand functional gastrointestinal disorders in children and be able to identify potential medical “red flags” requiring referral to the physician.
+3. Understand FGID in children and be able to identify potential medical “red flags” requiring referral to the physician.

 5. Understand medications used for bowel dysfunction and titration for long term bowel health

-7. Recognize the psychosocial and behavioral component for proper referral and rectal balloon treatment
+9. Recognize the psychosocial and behavioral component for proper referral and rectal balloon treatment and determine if psychological referral is necessary.

-8. Observe use of perianal surface electromyography (sEMG) and identify pelvic floor muscle discoordination in the pediatric patient
+10. Observe use of perianal surface electromyography (sEMG) and identify PFM discoordination in the pediatric patient

-9. Understand how to use sEMG biofeedback to increase or decrease pelvic floor muscle activity
+11. Understand how to use sEMG biofeedback to increase or decrease pelvic floor muscle activity and if contraindicated

-10. Complete an evaluation of a pediatric patient diagnosed with bowel disorders
+12. Complete an evaluation of a pediatric patient diagnosed with bowel disorders and be able to determine if any medical red flags are present for further work up.

 We always want to hear from those interested in hosting our courses.
 We work with healthcare organizations of all types, sizes, and locations.
 Please, Contact us about Hosting Pediatric Functional Gastrointestinal Disorders or any other course!